 Yad Chessed gives out vouchers (with no dollar amount) to needy families in advance of Purim.
 These vouchers can only be used starting at 1 PM on Purim day.
 After Yad Chessed determines the total amount collected, Yad Chessed calls the participating stores and tells them how much each voucher is worth.

-This year, help us offer a hand of loving kindness to more families on Purim by making a donation at your synagogue, college or day school or online today.
+At Purim, help us offer a hand of loving kindness to more families on Purim by making a donation at your synagogue, college or day school.

 For more information or if you have questions, please contact Yad Chessed at (781) 487-2693 or email@example.com.